Foundation Diploma in Art & Design

 To be considered for a practice-based undergraduate course at UAL, you usually need to have a strong portfolio.
 Our preparatory courses are one way for you to develop the skills, experience and body of work needed for further study.

-The Foundation Diploma in Art and Design is a year-long course where you explore various art and design disciplines, experiment with a range of materials, methods and approaches, and build a portfolio.
+The Foundation Diploma in Art and Design is a year-long course giving you the opportunity to explore various art and design disciplines, experiment with a range of materials, methods and approaches, and build a portfolio of work.

 Modes of study